NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> t.auxiliary_coordinate('latitude', item=True)
    ('auxiliarycoordinate0', <CF AuxiliaryCoordinate: latitude(10, 9) degrees_N>)

-All of these techniques will raise an exception of there is not a unique metadata construct to return, but this may be replaced with returning a default value or raising a customised exception:
+All of these techniques will raise an exception if there is not a unique metadata construct to return, but this may be replaced with returning a default value or raising a customised exception: